TTraylor310/MoodSuggest/README.md

 ## Basic Information

-Creates M a Generator for streaming shows and music based on user emotions:
+Creates suggestions based on mood (via selecting options on form) which lists popular movies and music based on that emotion.

+### Languages and Tools

+- Javascript, HTML, CSS